 In 2015, I was recommended a remarkable book called Letters of Credit by Walter Tracy, published in 1986.
 It provided me with valuable insights, particularly the chapter on proportions.

-Tracy explains the concept of designing each font size separately in metal type.
+Tracy explains the idea of designing each font size separately in metal type.
 This idea has stayed with me ever since.

-Smaller sizes feature larger lowercase letters, which enhance legibility by opening up counter forms.
-As the font size increases, additional details are added and contrasts are heightened.
+Smaller sizes feature larger lowercase letters, which improve legibility by opening up counter forms.
+As the font size increases, more details are added, and contrasts are heightened.
 This gives headlines a stronger presence and makes fonts suitable for scrolling text.
-The quality seen in letterpress books can be attributed to this concept.
+The quality seen in letterpress books can be traced back to this concept.

-I have created a tutorial on how to utilise variable fonts in web browsers, which you can find here.
+I have created a tutorial on how to use variable fonts in web browsers, which you can find here.

 Jimmy Durante and Buster Keaton got it; every size it’s design (Film Still, 1933).